-Section 12.11 Stormwater Management Criteria for Permanent Facilities.
+Section 12.10 Stormwater Management Criteria for Permanent Stormwater Treatment Systems.
 All permanent stormwater management plans must be submitted to the City engineer prior to the start of construction activity.
 Designers are expected to follow the requirements of this section to meet the volume control, water quality, and water quantity requirements of the City of Alexandria.
 Designs should meet the stormwater design standard of these ordinances and the Minnesota Stormwater Manual.
 Deviations from the recommended guidance will require detailed written explanation with discretion given by the City.
-Stormwater control facilities included as part of the final design for a permanent development shall be addressed in the stormwater management plan and shall meet the following criteria:
+Permanent Stormwater Treatment Systems included as part of the final design for a permanent development shall be addressed in the stormwater management plan and shall meet the following criteria:

+The following table shall be used for the calculation of peak rates using the Rational Method: